charlesRmajor/base-expo-native-project/README.md

 www.bettermentlabs.com

 # base-expo-native-project
-Betterment Labs's starter project with expo / native dual dev
+Betterment Labs's starter project with expo / native dual development

 # Version Info

-# How To Use This
+# How To Use This File
+*Note: First follow "Project Setup Instructions" below.
+*If you (personally) are only using Expo, you only need to follow these instructions.
+*If you are going to publish to Expo, you also need to follow the bolded instructions in "Native Development Instructions"

+## Use with Expo
+*Copy "app.json.expo" and rename to "app.json" (if you already have an app.json, it can be deleted)

+## Use with Native Builds
+*Before using with Native Builds, follow "Native Development Instructions" below *Copy "app.json.native" and rename to "app.json" (if you already have an app.json, it can be deleted)

+## Project Setup Instructions
-1. Downlod
+1. Download
 2. Prepare files for project
     1. Copy folders inside "defaultFiles" (interface & logic folders) into the "src" folder
     2. delete src/.gitignore
     3. delete "defaultFiles"
     4. PLEASE don't commit those changes to this repo!!!
+3. Get Packages
+    1. from home directory, run 'yarn'
+    2. from ios/ directory, run 'pod install && pod update'
+4. Open!
+    1. XDE
+        1. Open
+        2. Load project (this root directory)

+## Native Development Instructions
+Before Publishing to Expo (**steps in bold**) or Developing Native Apps for App Stores Some native features require these steps too (like notifications, analytics)
-3. Update App Identifiers:
+1. Update App Identifiers:
     1. Setup:
-        1. get your expo org/slug path
+        1. **get your expo org/slug path**
         2. Get your bundle/package identifiers:
             1. Android:
             2. iOS:
-    2. in app.json:
+    2. **in app.json:**
-        1. name
+        1. **name**
-        2. slug
+        2. **slug**
         3. ios.bundleIdentifier
         4. android.package
     3. for iOS/Xcode Project: